k3karthic/ansible__ipfs/README.md

 The Ansible playbook in this repository installs go-ipfs and configures an Oracle Object Storage bucket as the datastore.

-The playbook assumes the instance runs in Oracle Cloud using the terraform scripts below,
+The playbook assumes the instance runs in Oracle Cloud using the terraform script below,
 * [https://github.com/k3karthic/terraform__oci-instance-2](https://github.com/k3karthic/terraform__oci-instance-2).

 ## Requirements